ayushgun/apollo/README.md

 ## Getting Started

-To start using the CLI, please follow the following steps to beging the installation and setup process.
+To start using Apollo, please follow the following steps to beging the installation and setup process.

 ### Prerequisites